turingtechPK/backend-hiring-test-2/README.md

-# Backend Technical Task - Banking API
+# Backend Technical Task - Banking API (Intermediate)

 This test is a part of our hiring process at TuringTech for backend positions.
 It should take you between 3 and 4 hours depending on your experience.
 Hope you will have as much fun as we did coding this test!